Broad: Formal semantics and pragmatics, philosophical logic, philosophy of language.

 People often reason contrary to the prescriptions of classical logic.
-In this project we study cases of divergence between logic and language, and, challenging the canonical view, we hypothesise that they are a straightforward consequence of a tendency in human cognition to neglect empty representations (neglect-zero).
-We develop logics where we formally represent neglect-zero and rigorously study its impact on interpretation; explore its possible lexicalizations in specific linguistic domains; and experimentally investigate its impact in ordinary conversations and its conjectured suspension for example in the context of a mathematical proof.
+In this project we study cases of divergence between everyday and logical-mathematical reasoning and, challenging the canonical view, we hypothesise that they are a straightforward consequence of a tendency in human cognition to neglect empty representations (neglect-zero).
+We (i) develop logics which formally represent the neglect-zero tendency and rigorously study its impact on interpretation; (ii) explore possible conventionalizations of neglect-zero effects in specific linguistic domains; and (iii) experimentally investigate the impact of neglect-zero in ordinary reasoning and its conjectured suspension for example in the context of a mathematical proof.

 People can and do infer information above and beyond what other people actually say.
 Focusing on expressions with indefinite reference, this research project studies how these inferences based on language use can become part of literal meaning in historical processes of conventionalizations.
 To this aim the project includes a number of synchronic and diachronic studies of indefinite words in various languages and develops formal models of their variation in meaning and use.

 2004-2007.
 NWO Veni-grant: Semantic Structure and Dynamics in Natural Language Interpretation.
 Main Researcher.